Photo credit to Rodolfo

 Humans are notorious underestimators of their spending habits.
 In this series of articles we are going to examine in detail what things cost and what alternatives cost in time, money, and risk.
 To the extent I am capable, I am going to present this without value judgments.
 I am not here to tell you that X is too much for a car or Y is too much for a house, I am simply here to explain what the house and the car cost with all costs considered, not just the obvious ones.
 In my hobby as a financial coach, I see (often because I generate) lots of balance sheets.
 The areas that shock my clients the most are food, automobiles, and drugs (alcohol, tobacco, marijuana, caffeine, and sugar).
 Other things we spend lots of money on are either things which we can estimate properly because they arrive in large monthly bills (rent), things we have little to no control over (healthcare), or things which most people find easy to adjust if they are in a tight spot financially (entertainment and travel).

 As a trivial example, consider coffee.
 Most coffee drinkers think the cost of coffee is the coffee beans.
 The real cost includes the coffee beans, amortization on the coffee maker, electricity to run the coffee maker, water for the coffee, electricity and water to run the dishwasher for the coffee mug, and the cost of time to clean the coffee pot.
 All costs considered, coffee might be 10% more expensive than the typical coffee drinkers' estimate.
-Trying to explain to the average consumer that their coffee is actually 10% more than their estimate is likely to result in a laugh of derision.
-That derision has serious consequences in other areas, like housing and transportation, where the hidden costs are clearly significant to the decision-making process.
+Trying to explain to the average consumer that their coffee is $3.30 not $3.00 per cup is likely to result in a laugh of derision.
+That derision has serious consequences in other areas, like housing and transportation, where the total cost is larger and the hidden costs may add 50-300% instead of 10%.
 Failing to account for all the costs associated with an expense leads many consumers to a lifetime of debt and financial distress.